synestize/synestizer/docs/HOWTO.md

 The simplest option is to [try out the live version on our website](http://synestizer.com) But maybe that's not enough?
 Maybe you can improve it?
 Maybe you want to see how it works?
 Well - time to run your own version.

-## "Offline" operation

-If you want to run synestizer without internet access, or make improvement so the code you'll need to download and run it for yourself.
-There are many ways of doing this.

-The common step is [download synestizer](https://github.com/synestize/synestizer/archive/master.zip).
+The first step is [download synestizer](https://github.com/synestize/synestizer/archive/master.zip).
 Unzip this.
 Now Synestizer is installed.

 But you are not finished yet.
 For reasons of security, your web-browser is only permitted to access the camera if it is viewing a "web site", not merely a *file*.
 So you have to serve this file on web server.